clsavino/MySQL-Node-Bamazon/README.md

 # MySQL-Node-Bamazon
 Amazon-like storefront using MySQL and Node.js.
 It is comprised of two apps - one for customer orders and one for manager actions.
 Uses basic functions of persistant storage.
-CRUD database operations -  INSPECT, SELECT, UPDATE SQL queries used.
+CRUD database operations used -  INSPECT, SELECT, and UPDATE SQL queries.
+Used an exported constructor file to display the inventory in both bamazonCustomer.js and bamazonManager.js

 BamazonCustomer:
 * displays a table with the inventory